-Also known as Japanese Cedar, cryptomeria japonica is a tree that prefers full sun but will grow in partial shade.
+Also known as Japanese Cedars, cryptomeria is a tree that prefers full sun but will grow in partial shade.
 They add height and texture to mixed borders and rock gardens.
-With their blue-green needles and slow to moderate growth rate (they average 10-12" a growing season) they will make an attractive addition to your home garden.
+With their dark-green needles and slow to moderate growth rate (they average 10-12" a growing season) they will make an attractive addition to your home garden.
 Although some varieties grow quite slowly, this tree is worth waiting for, as it is an elegant specimen when fully grown.
-Certain cryptomeria japonica varieties will also work well as screening trees.
-Some varieties display a brighter green color unlike that of other evergreens.
+Certain cryptomeria varieties such as Cryptomeria Yoshino will also work well as screening trees.

-When planted in the right environment, Cryptomeria trees, commonly called Japanese cedars, are very easy to grow.
+When planted in the right environment Cryptomeria trees, are very easy to grow.
 While Cryptomeria trees are most often seen planted in straight or curved staggered rows for screen plantings, they also make a nice specimen tree in larger landscapes or a corner plant to frame in tall homes and other structures.
 Their look makes them a natural fit for Asian-themed and conifer gardens.
 They can be grown in large containers however will eventually need to be transplanted to the landscape.

 Cryptomeria Black Dragon - Cryptomeria Black Dragon has unique, dark, evergreen foliage and natural layered branches.
 Cryptomeria Black Dragon will transform your landscape into a botanical garden!
 The new foliage of Cryptomeria Black Dragon emerges bright green and matures to a deep, dark green that is almost black.
 At a max height of 8 to 10 feet and spread of 6 to 8 feet, this compact evergreen will fit in just about anywhere!